Jerrysuper123/tgc16-mongo/02-mongo-queries/queries.md

 ).pretty();
 ```

-Find all docs that has brazil or canada which must have 3 rooms
+Find all docs that has brazil  must have 3 rooms or canadda

 ```
 db.listingsAndReviews.find({